 Chin Lock – Jālandhara Bandha 10 key points

 10 keys points to Chink Lock and Jālandhara Bandha.
-Bandhas are used in āsana and prāṇāyama to contain and direct the prāṇā (life energy) generated from these two practices.
-According to some Yoga sources the first bandha the practitioner would undertake in their practice is jālandhara bandha.
+Bandhas are used in āsana (yoga postures) and prāṇāyama (breath work) to contain and direct the prāṇā (life energy).
+Generally the first bandha a student would practice is jālandhara bandha.
 Jāla means web, or net.
 Bandha means lock, or bond.

-There are various techniques on how to incorporate this into your practice, before attempting any locks (bandhas), ensure that you are well balanced and have some clear knowledge of a regular yoga posture practice (āsana).
+There are various techniques on how to incorporate this into your practice.
+Remember before attempting any locks (bandhas), ensure that you are well balanced and have some clear knowledge of a regular yoga posture practice (āsana).

-How to undertake Jālandhara Bandha – 10 key points
+Steps for Jālandhara Bandha – 10 key points

 - Sit in a comfortable seated position.
-Ensure the seated position is comfortable and supportive, Sit in a posture such as Siddhāsana, Vīrāsana, or Baddha Koṇāsana)
+Something that is comfortable and supportive, Sit in a posture such as Siddhāsana, Vīrāsana, or Baddha Koṇāsana,.

-- Without any tension, stretch the sides the sides of the neck and move the shoulder blades into the body.
+- Without any tension, stretch the sides the sides of the neck.
+And move the shoulder blades into the body.
 Keeping the top part of the spine (thoracic and cervical spine) curving inwards.

-- Slowly bend the head slightly forward and downwards from the back of the neck, towards the front of the chest.
+- Slowly bend the head slightly forward, and downwards from the back of the neck, towards the front of the chest.

 - No force is required; keep the neck and throat muscles soft, and sides of the neck long.

-- Bring the head down so that the ‘point and both sides’ of jawbone rest evenly in the notch between the collar-bones on the front wall of the chest
+- Bring the head down so that the ‘point and both sides’ of jawbone rest evenly in the notch between the collar-bones, on the front wall of the chest

 - Avoid forcing the chin to the chest, but aim to lift the chest to meet the descending chin.
 Often beginners make the mistake of only lowering the chin, however the focus is for the raised sternum to meet the chin halfway.